minutelab/demos/spark/cluster/README.md

 By default all the containers have names, as follows:

-* cluster-spark - the container responsible for all the cluster.
+* spark - the container responsible for all the cluster.
 To stop the cluster kill it: `mlab kill cluster-spark`
-* master-spark - The master spark node (which is also the hdfs name node)
+* master.spark - The master spark node (which is also the hdfs name node)
-* node<N>-spark - The Nth node in the cluster
+* node<N>.spark - The Nth node in the cluster

+The names are both for DNS access and container names to be used by mlab commands.

 There are two ways to avoid name collision:

 1. If the cluster is run from another container that parent container may create a private sub-domain
-2. The `-suffix` paramter can be used to replace the `-spark` suffix with another.
+2. Use the `-name` paramter. to replace the spark domain with another.